sayangsep/Beatrice-Finemapping/README.md

  conda env create -f conda_environment.yml
  ```

  This will create an environment named, `beatrice_env`, which will have all the dependencies downloaded inside.
 Once installed, refer to the section [Run BEATRICE Using Anaconda Environment](#run-beatrice-using-anaconda-environment) to learn about using BEATRICE using anaconda.
+However, please note that this environment file is created with Linux, so it might not work with other operating systems.

  ### Install BEATRICE Using Python packages